tc39/proposal-first-class-protocols/README.md

 //=> obj[Foldable.toArray] and obj[Foldable.length] are now available
 ```

+If the object already has a property that would be provided by the protocol, it is not replaced.

 ## Motivation

 The most well-known protocol in ECMAScript is the iteration protocol.
 APIs such